rarimo/ldif-sdk/README.md

 * PEM - using `converter.ToPem()` will reproduce an array of strings that stores certificates in a [PEM](https://datatracker.ietf.org/doc/html/rfc7468) format
 * X509 - using `converter.ToX509()` witll return an array of certificates in a [x509](https://datatracker.ietf.org/doc/html/rfc5280) format

-In additional, there is a method `converter.RawPubKeys()` that gives an ability to get all public keys from parsed certificates, except duplicates and unsupported types ( nowadays it handles only RSA public keys ).
+In addition, there is a method `converter.RawPubKeys()` that gives an ability to get all public keys from parsed certificates, except duplicates and unsupported types ( nowadays it handles only RSA public keys).

 More examples and usages can be found in [test file](./ldif/ldif_test.go).